vangoghworldwide/linkedart/README.md

 [JSON-LD playground](https://json-ld.org/playground/#startTab=tab-nquads&json-ld=https%3A%2F%2Fraw.githubusercontent.com%2Fvangoghworldwide%2Flinkedart%2Fmaster%2Fexamples%2Fjsonld%2Fdigital_representation.jsonld) | [RDF/XML](https://github.com/vangoghworldwide/linkedart/blob/master/examples/rdfxml/digital_representation.rdf.xml)

 #### IIIF server Van Gogh Worldwide
-In case you do not want to make your high resolution images available for public download, and you do not have a IIIF server, we can help you to make your images available through the IIIF server of Van Gogh Worldwide.
-The IIIF server has restricted the maximum resolution of images.
-A high resolution is only available in a tiled version in the image viewer.
+For some institutions it is not possible to make high resolution images available for public download.
+A IIIF server provides a solution in this case.
+The IIIF server of Van Gogh Worldwide restricts the download of images to a maximum resolution of 640000px (800px\*800px).
+But at the same time images are available in the VGW image viewer in full detail using the tiling mechanism of IIIF.

-Contact us to setup a protected pipeline.
+If this case applies to you please contact us.
+We will make your images available via the IIIF server of Van Gogh Worldwide.

 In your data refer to the IIIF server of Van Gogh Worldwide and the identifier of the image.
 Also include the name of organistion identifier (ORG_ID) that you received from us.
 ```json
 {
   "@context": "https://linked.art/ns/v1/linked-art.json",